-5. Pay for sponsored posts and product reviews
+11. Pay for sponsored posts and product reviews

-All this optimized posting to your account is great but if you really want to make an impact, you need to take advantage of influencer marketing on Instagram, exposing your brand to a wider audience.
+All this optimized posting to your account is great, but if you really want to increase Instagram followers, you need to take advantage of influencer marketing and expose your brand to a wider audience.

-First, unlike the tactics above to grow your account this one usually isn’t free.
-However, if done correctly, it’s good value.
+So, how do you do that?
+First, unlike the tactics to grow Instagram followers mentioned above, this one usually isn’t free.
+However, if done correctly, it’s of good value.

 To get started, you’ll need to make a list of large accounts in your niche.
 For example, if you sell beauty products, you’ll want to find large accounts from beauty bloggers.

-You may already be following these accounts, but if not you’ll need to find them.
+You may already be following these accounts, but if not, you’ll need to find them.
 One of the best ways is to use Webstagram (mentioned earlier) and search for some of the closest hashtag keywords you uncovered in the beginning of this post.
-When you do a search for your keywords, not only will it show you the related keywords, but it also shows you the top Instagram accounts that feature those keywords.
+When you do a search for your keywords, not only will it show you the related keywords, it will also show you the top Instagram accounts that feature those keywords.

-- A large following—usually 20k to 200k
+- A large following—usually 20,000 to 200,000

 - An email address in the profile

-If there is an email address in the profile, it usually means they're open to sponsored posts or a shoutout in a sponsored Story.
+If there is an email address in the profile, it usually means the account is open to sponsored posts or a shoutout in a sponsored Story.

-You’ll want to email them and ask them their sponsored post pricing.
-In general, I have found the average rate to be around $20-$50 per post, depending on the size of their following.
+You’ll want to email and ask their sponsored post pricing.
+In general, I have found the average rate to be around $20 to $50 per post, depending on the size of the following.

-However, if you’re selling a unique and original product, you may also want to consider sending them your product to review and post.
-The more natural and less advertisement-like the image, the greater the engagement and response usually.
+However, if you’re selling a unique and original product, you may also want to consider sending your product for the influencer to review and post.
+Usually, the more natural and less advertisement-like the image, the greater the engagement and response.

-You don’t necessarily need influencers with a massive following, but rather ones with a high engagement rate (likes and comments relative to follower size), which many influencer marketplaces can provide.
+You don’t necessarily need influencers with a massive following to get more followers on Instagram, but rather ones with a high engagement rate (likes and comments relative to follower count), which many influencer marketplaces can provide.

-Besides hashtags, you can also make your Instagram posts and Stories discoverable by tagging your location, either the city you’re in or the venue where the photo or video was taken.
+Besides hashtags, you can also make your Instagram posts and Stories discoverable by tagging your location—either the city you’re in or the venue where the photo or video was taken.

 Local businesses can get the most value out of location tags by posting regularly to these feeds and also engaging with posts from prospective customers who are physically in the vicinity.

-7. Organize your Stories into Highlights
+13. Organize your Stories into Highlights

-Whenever a potential follower lands on your profile, you have a short span of time to convince them to follow you.
+Whenever a potential follower lands on your business profile, you have a short span of time to convince them to follow you.

-One way to do this is by using the “Highlights” feature on your profile to organize your Instagram Stories in a way that communicates what your account is about.
+One way to do this is by using the Highlights feature on your profile to organize your Instagram Stories in a way that communicates what your account is about.

-Since Stories have a 24-hour lifespan, Highlights can be used to give them a second-life and entice others to follow you so they don’t miss out on more Stories in the future.
+Since Stories have a 24-hour lifespan, Highlights can be used to give them a second life and entice others to follow you so they don’t miss out on more Stories in the future.

-Use Story Highlights to:
+Use Story Highlights to grow Instagram followers by:

-- Create trailers that tease what your account is about
+- Creating trailers that tease what your account is about

-- Organize your Stories into themes (like countries you’ve visited to for travel accounts)
+- Organizing your Stories into themes (like countries you’ve visited, for travel accounts)

-- Explain your products through pictures and videos
+- Explaining your products through pictures and videos

 It sounds obvious, but it deserves to be said: Don’t be afraid to occasionally ask your audience to follow you.